Halloween Movie and Wine Pairings

 After losing their jobs at a university, three scientists made the choice to connect with the supernatural by becoming Ghost hunters.
 While in their quest for the supernatural, they open a portal leaving all of New York city in danger of the evil lurking.

-Happy Medium Petite Sirah is the best pairing for this movie night.
-The flavor notes of plum, raspberry, and blackberry, along with black pepper and cocoa make the spooky comedy more complex and interesting.
+Dark Turn Petite Syrah is the best pairing for this movie night.
+The flavor notes of plum, blackberry, and black pepper make the spooky comedy more complex and interesting.

 October 6th: 12a/11c – Tim Burton’s Corpse Bride

 Victor and Victoria have an arranged marriage, although both like each other and are okay with it.
 While working on his lines for the wedding, a tree branch takes Victor to the underworld of Emily, a woman who was murdered after eloping with her true lover.
 But now she wants to marry Victor.
 He must figure out a way back before it is too late, and Victoria marries someone else.